 Clifton Forge is a very small town located in the state of Virginia.
 With a population of 3,447 people and just one neighborhood, Clifton Forge is the 154th largest community in Virginia.
-Much of the housing stock in Clifton Forge was built prior to World War II, making it one of the older and more historic towns in the country.
+Clifton Forge has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Clifton Forge is a decidedly white-collar town, with fully 86.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clifton Forge is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Clifton Forge who work in healthcare (17.06%), teaching (11.64%), and maintenance occupations (11.24%).